|

 diameter.
 I use these large pieces to hold my fires overnight.
 These large

-pieces need to be air dried for at least a full year, preferably for a couple
+pieces must be air dried for at least a full year, sometimes a couple

 years.